DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 | `encoding`          | Optional  | `mime` or `url`.
 Default: none (regular base64).      |

 The action determines what the Callout will do.

 When decoding, the `encoding` property is required when the string is Base64url-encoded or MIME formatted (with line breaks).
+When encoding, the `encoding` property is optional.
+If you want base64url, you need to specify 'url' here.

 ## Example API Proxy